 Bamboo or willow trees

-If you're looking for a way to naturally camouflage your plants then opt for tall growing plants like bamboo or willow trees.
+If you're looking for a way to naturally camouflage your plants then Opt for tall-growing plants like bamboo or willow trees.
 Southernwood is also a good choice as it grows up to 5 feet tall and couple feet across.
 It has a lemony scent that can help mask the smell of marijuana.

 So when you wish to avoid chemicals, Not because they are harmful when you know what you are doing and where you buy them from.
-But just because you are looking for a more natural way to keeps pests at bay, consider choosing a buddy plant for your cannabis crop.
-It will appreciate having a companion on it's side fighting the battles of bugs and pests or giving it the nutrient encouragement it needs.
+But just because you are looking for a more natural way to keep pests at bay, consider choosing a buddy plant for your cannabis crop.
+It will appreciate having a companion on its side fighting the battles of bugs and pests or giving it the nutrient encouragement it needs.